Business Vehicle Use

 ||

-THE COMPARISON RATE IS CALCULATED ON A SECURED LOAN OF $30,000 FIXED FOR A TERM OF 5 YEARS, NEW GOODS, EFFECTIVE 22/12/2024 AND SUBJECT TO CHANGE.
+THE COMPARISON RATE IS CALCULATED ON A SECURED LOAN OF $30,000 FIXED FOR A TERM OF 5 YEARS, EFFECTIVE 21/02/2026 AND SUBJECT TO CHANGE.
 WARNING: THE COMPARISON RATE IS TRUE ONLY FOR THE EXAMPLES GIVEN AND MAY NOT INCLUDE ALL FEES AND CHARGES.
 DIFFERENT TERMS, FEES OR OTHER LOAN AMOUNTS MAY RESULT IN A DIFFERENT COMPARISON RATE.

 Yes.
 FBT applies to the private purpose usage of a motor vehicle whether under finance or wholly-owned by the business.